AFBiyik/teknopar-grafana/node.js/README.md

 # nodejs-influx

 To write random data to influxdb.
-It test influxdb and also Grafana.
+It is for testing influxdb and also Grafana.